 Child support can be a heavily litigated matter in any divorce case.
 In many family law cases, child support is a matter of calculations, but the truth is that it will be awarded based on the child’s best interests.
 Everything else is considered secondary.

-We’ve had to clear a lot of facts and myths throughout our time, offering a support system to families who’ve gone through divorce.
+We’ve had to clear a lot of facts and myths throughout our time, offering a support system to families who’ve gone through a divorce.

 Both parents carry the legal duty of supporting a minor child, even if the custodial parent is capable of supporting the child singlehandedly.
 If this is confusing, check out these facts and misconceptions about child support.